-The Australian Energy Market Commission (AEMC or Commission) is reviewing the efficiency of the management of negative IRSRs by the Australian Energy Market Operator (AEMO) .
-The AEMC is required to conduct this review under the National Electricity Rules.
-This obligation originated from recommendations in the AEMC's 2008 Congestion Management Review.
+The Australian Energy Market Commission (AEMC or Commission) has reviewed the efficiency of the management of negative IRSRs by the Australian Energy Market Operator (AEMO).
+The AEMC is required to conduct this review under the National Electricity Rules (NER).
+The obligation originated from recommendations in the AEMC's 2008 Congestion Management Review.